 14. Madame Tussauds Wax Museum

 Madam Tussauds is a world-renowned wax museum in Sentosa Island.
 The visit starts with the ‘The Spirit of Singapore’ boat ride showing the city’s development from a small village to bustling metropolis.
 After that you step into the Madame Tussauds Wax Museum to click selfies with your favourite celebrities.
 There are wax figures of famous film stars, politicians, players, rock stars, etc. The attention given to the minute details of the museum is commendable.
 The museum keeps the memories alive of the great people who left their mark on the history.

 15. ‘Wings of Time’ Laser Show

 ‘Wings of Time’ is a spectacular outdoor laser show in Sentosa Island, a show not to be missed.
-It is a multi-sensory exhibition of water, laser, fire effects and melodious music set in the open sea.
+It is a multi-sensory exhibition of water, laser light, fire effects and melodious music set in the open sea.
 It tells you an epic tale of love, courage and magic.
 The experience is so picturesque that you forget to blink your eyes at times.
 Soar high in the magical charm of this beautiful mystery and capture your favorite moments.

 16. Trick Eye Museum